laicasaane/FuzzySharp/README.md

 - **Fixes multiple bugs in the Partial Ratio implementation** In earlier versions, `Fuzz.PartialRatio` could return suboptimal scores in certain cases (for example, when a short string appeared multiple times in a longer string, it didn’t always pick the highest scoring match).

-- **Performance Optimizations:** All distance calculations were rewritten to use bit-parallel algorirms.
-Additionally, the Levenshtein.Instance, Indel.Instance and LongestCommonSequence.Instance classes may help get max speedup - see BenchmarkAll.FuzzySharpDistanceFrom.
+- **Performance Optimizations:** All distance calculations were rewritten to use bit-parallel algorithms.
+Additionally, the Levenshtein.Instance, Indel.Instance and LongestCommonSequence.Instance classes may help get max speedup - see [BenchmarkAll.FuzzySharpDistanceFrom](https://github.com/Raffinert/FuzzySharp/blob/master/FuzzySharp.Benchmarks/BenchmarkAll.cs#L213).

-- Bit-parallel implementations highly borrowed from MIT licensed python library [RapidFuzz](https://github.com/rapidfuzz/RapidFuzz).
+- Bit-parallel implementations are highly borrowed from the MIT-licensed Python library [RapidFuzz](https://github.com/rapidfuzz/RapidFuzz).

 v.2.0.3